openbank/openbank/v1/transaction/all.md

 ## List all transactions

-Returns a list containing up to 20 transactions.
-You can paginate through transactions by supplying nextstartingindex in your subsequents calls. nextstartingindex contains the transactionid of the last transactionid of the current page.
+Returns a list of transactions, pagination is supported.
+Max page size is 100.

 ```sh
 curl -X GET \